NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR. SEE HERE FOR WHY.

 Sites maintained by Mike for a meteorology audience:

 This site is intended to help meteorological services in developing countries improve their organization and operations.
 It has material in both English and Spanish.
-It is perpetually in a state of (slow) development.
+It is perpetually in a state of (very slow) development.
+It is currently “Private”, since it needs serious updating.

 Sites maintained by Rosario: